Routh-Lab/ViReMaDocker/README.md

 13. When finished, stop the container in Docker Desktop or using the command line.

 ## **Analysis**
-To analyze the SAM file, convert the file produced into a .BED file using "samtools" (not in the image).
+To analyze the SAM file just produced in the tutorial, convert the file produced into a .BED file using "samtools" (not in the image).
 You can then create figures and visualizations by following tutorials [here](https://jayeung12.github.io/).

 ## **Details**
 <details>